DIY-NAMICsystem/Hardware_Documentation/Chapter_1.Getting_Started-Essential_Tips_and_Tricks/README.md

  </p>

 --------------
- In this section, I will be showing how to reliably get any number of pins you want.
-To do this however, we need to sacrifice one pin every time.
-For example, if we wanted to get a 1 x 4 header pin, then we would need to sacrifice the 5th pin.
-In the subsequent cells, I'll be demonstrating how to reliably get a fixed number of header pins using 1 x 4 header pin as an example.

  #### Making a 1x4 header pin

 1. As a first step, you need to remove the $(n+1)^{th}$ pin from the parent bulk of pins.
 You can see from the yellow arrow in **Figure 6** that the 5th pin has been removed since our goal is to get a 1 x 4 pin.